canonical/snapcraft/docs/explanation/remote-build.rst

-If the project metadata does not contain a ``platforms`` or ``architectures`` entry and no ``--build-for`` or ``--platform`` are passed, Snapcraft will request a build for the host's architecture.A
+If the project metadata does not contain a ``platforms`` or ``architectures`` entry and no ``--build-for`` or ``--platform`` are passed, Snapcraft will request a build for the host's architecture.

 The remote builder does not work for ``core20`` snaps because it cannot parse the ``run-on`` keyword in a ``core20`` architecture entry (`[2]`_).